DC Mastung Cancels 142 Fake Domiciles - UrduPoint

 DC Mastung Cancels 142 Fake Domiciles

-QUETTA, (UrduPoint / Pakistan Point News - 16th Oct, 2020 ) ::Deputy Commissioner, Mehboob Ahmed Achakzai after conducting around 12 meetings on verification of domiciles on Friday canceled at least 142 forged domiciles.
+QUETTA, (UrduPoint / Pakistan Point News - 18th Oct, 2020 ) :Deputy Commissioner, Mehboob Ahmed Achakzai after conducting around 12 meetings on verification of domiciles on Friday canceled at least 142 forged domiciles.

 The suspects were given time to verify their documents, however, they could not produce any evidence to prove authenticity of the document, an official in the 'Mastung' Administration told APP.

-Legal proceedings were initiated against culprits while data of black sheeps behind issuing fake domiciles, working in the government departments was also started to collected, he said.
+Legal proceedings were initiated against culprits while data of black sheep behind issuing fake domiciles, working in the government departments was also started to collected, he said.

 The provincial government continued taking actions against the fake domicile holder to ensure provincial job quota in the government service.